RalphBacon/186-Measuring-Current-with-an-Arduino/README.md

 </p>

 <div><img src="/images/INA219.jpg" width="15%" align="left">
-Banggood INA219 High Precision I2C Digital Current Sensor Module $3.27 + shipping
+Banggood INA219 High Precision I2C Digital Current Sensor Module $3.27 + shipping<br>
   Easy to use via I2C (really, it is) and gives a lot of control over the level of detail you want to retrieve.
 I'm just getting the current in the video but you can do lots more! https://www.banggood.com/GY-INA219-High-Precision-I2C-Digital-Current-Sensor-Module-p-1200612.html?p=FQ040729393382015118&utm_campaign=25129675&utm_content=3897
 </div>